 - 1. Make computing, storage, and bandwidth abundant to DoD developers and users. - 2.
 All software procurement programs should start small, be iterative, and build on success or be terminated quickly. - 3.
-Budgets should be constructed to support the full, iterative life-cycle of the software being procured with amount proportional to the criticality and utility of the software. - 4.
-Adopt a DevOps culture for software systems. - 5.
+The acquisition process for software must support the full, iterative life cycle of software. - 4.
+Adopt a DevSecOps culture for software systems. - 5.
 Automate testing of software to enable critical updates to be deployed in days to weeks, not months or years. - 6.
-Every purpose-built DoD software system should include source code as a deliverable. - Every DoD system that includes software should have a local team of DoD software experts who are capable of modifying or extending the software through source code or API access. - 8.
+Every purpose-built DoD software system should include source code as a deliverable. - 7.
+Every DoD system that includes software should have a local team of DoD software experts who are capable of modifying or extending the software through source code or API access. - 8.
 Only run operating systems that are receiving (and utilizing) regular security updates for newly discovered security vulnerabilities. - 9.
-Data should always be encrypted unless it is part of an active computation. - 10.
+Security should be a first-order consideration in design and deployment of software, and data should always be encrypted unless it is part of an active computation. - 10.
 All data generated by DoD systems in development and deployment should be stored, mined, and made available for machine learning.